|

 For artists and major patrons, link members of families

-artist to any family member, link him or her to all of their
+artist to any family member, link them to all of their

 prominent family members.

-- For artists with names that are homographs containing
+- For people with names that are homographs containing

 a designation of family, such as the elder or